HannimalCrackers/DHUM_73000/007_workinprogress.md

 * 6/16 at 1pm: [Current questions](https://docs.google.com/presentation/d/1oq3hsq7qOgkFmn7fg6CCQDI_6x2zVZVOMpbbTcDpbSk/edit?usp=sharing)
     * Maybe I don't need to use the SDK.
 Can I do this all in Google Cloud Shell?
 * 1:30pm: setting up a [Python development environment](https://cloud.google.com/python/setup)
+* 2:30pm: setting up Python seems complicated and hopefully overkill for what I need.
+Seeing if I can just make a C# script instead.

   &nbsp; &nbsp; &nbsp; &nbsp;